The Story of Step Afrika!

 Vision

-As one of the most celebrated African American dance companies in the world, Step Afrika! fortifies our relationships in the communities we serve and highlights our mission to preserve and promote the tradition of stepping.
-It is our vision to expand programmatic efforts to reach larger audiences.
+As one of the world’s most celebrated African American dance companies, Step Afrika! deepens connections within the communities we serve and furthers our mission to preserve and promote the tradition of stepping.
+Our vision is to expand programmatic efforts to engage broader audiences.

 10 Things to Know About Step Afrika!

-2. Step Afrika! is one of the top 5 African American dance companies in the United States, the largest African American led arts organization in Washington, DC and Washington, DC’s only cultural ambassador.
+2. Among the top 10 African American dance companies in the U.S. and the largest African American arts organization in Washington, DC.

-6. As part of the world’s first interactive stepping exhibit, thousands experience Step Afrika! at the Smithsonian National Museum of African American History and Culture each day as part of the museum’s Explore More! interactive gallery.
+7. Featured in the Smithsonian National Museum of African American History and Culture through the Explore More! interactive stepping exhibit.